New Results on Equilibria in Strategic Candidacy

 \subsection{Strategic candidacy}

-There is a set $X = \{x_1, x_2, \dots x_m\}$ of $m$ \emph{potential} candidates, and a set $V = \{1, 2, \dots n\}$ of $n$ voters.
-We assume that voters and candidates are disjoint.
-As is classical in social choice theory, each voter $i\in V$ has a \emph{preference}, $P_i$, over the different candidates---i.e., a strict order ranking the candidates.
-The combination $P=\left(P_{1}, P_{2}, \ldots, P_{n}\right)$ of all the voters' preferences defines their preference \emph{profile}.

-Furthermore, each candidate has also a strict preference ordering over the candidates.
-We naturally assume that the candidates' preferences are \emph{self-supported}---that is, the candidates rank themselves at the top of their ordering.
+In addition to voters' preferences over candidates, expressed by the voter profile $P$, we assume that each candidate $i$ too has a linear preference ordering $\succ_i$ over candidates.
+We assume furthermore that the candidates' preferences are \emph{self-supported}---that is, each candidates rank herself at the top of her ranking.
 Let $P^X=(P^X_c)_{c\in X}$ denote the candidates' preference profile.

-Following $P^X$, the potential candidates may decide to enter an election or withdraw their candidacy.
-Thus, the voters will only express their preferences over a subset $Y\subseteq X$ of the candidates that will have chosen to participate in the election, and we denote by $P^{\downarrow Y}$ the restriction of $P$ to $Y$.
-We assume that the voters are \emph{sincere}.
+We assume that voters are sincere; therefore, when the set of candidates running for election is $Y \subseteq X$, each voter $i$ reports the restriction of $\succ_i$ to $Y$ and the obtained profile, denoted by $P^{\downarrow Y}$, is the restriction of $P$ to $Y$.